arh-eu/gds-java-sdk/README.md

 The only exception to this scheme is the `sendAttachmentRequest4(..)` method.

-Since the GDS might not have the attachment stored, it is possible that the first reply will not contain any binaries, and the GDS will send it later in an other message, so the attachment itself will be sent in either a `MessageData5AttachmentRequestAck` or an `MessageData6AttachmentResponse` type of message.
+Since the GDS might not have the attachment stored, it is possible that the first reply will not contain any binaries, and the GDS will send it later in another message, so the attachment itself will be sent in either a `MessageData5AttachmentRequestAck` or an `MessageData6AttachmentResponse` type of message.
 Since the sync client awaits the binary itself, the type of the returned result will mirror this: the return value `AttachmentResult` will contain as data an `Either<MessageData5AttachmentRequestAck, MessageData6AttachmentResponse>` object.

 The `Either` class indicates that it is not predetermined which value will be set, so the result is _either_ a  `MessageData5AttachmentRequestAck` or a `MessageData6AttachmentResponse`.
-The either object has methods like `isLeftSet() / isRightSet()` and `getLeft() / getRight()`, but the `AttachmentResult` class has more flexibility.
+The "either" object has methods like `isLeftSet() / isRightSet()` and `getLeft() / getRight()`, but the `AttachmentResult` class has more flexibility.

 The `isAttachmentRequestAck()` and the `isAttachmentResponse()` methods will return boolean values to indicate the message content, while the `getDataAsAttachmentRequestAck()` and `getDataAsAttachmentResponse()` methods will return the proper types from the underlying data structure.